Mehdi-Hp/GHOSTAX/src/docs/Pagination/03-Demo.md

 ## Demo

 This is what you can get from `GhPagination` with minimum of logic, and your own template and styles.
+Very easy!